mia-platform/documentation/docs/paas/overview.md

 sidebar_label: PaaS overview
 ---

 Platform as a Service (PaaS) software is a **cloud computing model** that provides a platform for developers to build, deploy, and manage applications without the complexity of infrastructure management.
-Mia-Platform Console, which is the **cloud application platform**, runs top of infrastructure as a service and it offers a range of tools, services, and resources necessary for the whole product life-cycle developement.
+Mia-Platform Console, which is the **cloud application platform**, runs top of infrastructure as a service and it offers a range of tools, services, and resources necessary for the whole product life-cycle development.

 The consequence is a revolution of organizations' approach to hardware and software management, liberating them from the burdens of in-house infrastructure setup and maintenance.
 By doing so, it not only expedites and streamlines operations but also empowers businesses to achieve unprecedented scalability in their IT projects.